Chart Color Schemes

 Health outcomes in Sutherland - Kirrawee are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Sutherland-Kirrawee shows below-average health outcomes, with common conditions typical but higher than national averages among older adults.
+Sutherland-Kirrawee shows below-average health indicators with common conditions slightly higher than national averages in older cohorts.

-Private health cover is exceptionally high at 59% of its total population of 14,481 people.
-Mental health issues and arthritis are most prevalent, affecting 8.6% and 7.9% respectively.
-69.1% reported no medical ailments, compared to Greater Sydney's 70.6%.
-The area has 18.0% residents aged 65 and over (4,440 people).
+Private health cover is exceptionally high at approximately 59% of its total population of 14,557 people.
+Mental health issues and arthritis are the most prevalent medical conditions, affecting 8.6% and 7.9% of residents respectively.
+69.1% of residents claim to be free from medical ailments compared to Greater Sydney's 70.6%.
+The area has 18.0%, or 4,463 people, aged 65 and over.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health